asm-products/ccar-websockets/UserInteractions.md

 As the model can be spread across multiple elements, charts etc, only the visible elements need to trigger a model refresh from the server.

+### Keyboard access map
+All events need to be accessed by the keyboard depending on the type of the device.
+User should be able to configure their keyboard map.

 #### Notes
 Security, permissions, ownership for data need to be controlled.
 This can only be done as mix of server and client interaction: server and client need to conclude that an interaction is allowed for the user.